 - Are a heavy smoker.

 Even if one or more of these affects you, sumatriptan could still be a suitable treatment option.
-During the Consultation with UK Meds, you will be asked to complete a health questionnaire to decide whether sumatriptan is a safe choice.
+During the Consultation with EU Meds, you will be asked to complete a health questionnaire to decide whether sumatriptan is a safe choice.

-A prescriber from UK Meds will review your current medications, including any herbal remedies or supplements, to ensure that sumatriptan will not interact with them.
+A prescriber from EU Meds will review your current medications, including any herbal remedies or supplements, to ensure that sumatriptan will not interact with them.
 Once prescribed, you can order sumatriptan online for home delivery.